-Judge Schneider was elected to the court in 2006.
-She handles all family law matters including juvenile, dissolution of marriage, and adult abuse dockets.
+Judge Leslie Schneider, Associate Circuit Judge, Division X, was elected to the court in 2006 and re-elected in 2010 and 2014.
+Division X handles all family law matters including juvenile, dissolution of marriage, adult abuse dockets.
 Judge Schneider serves as the administrative judge of the Family Court.
-She serves on the bench primarily in Boone County.
 Judge Schneider is a graduate of the University of Missouri - Columbia School of Law, with an undergraduate degree from the University of Missouri - Columbia.